bcgov/mds/USAGE.md

 Have a look in the file called "Makefile" to see all the helpful aliased make targets for rebuilding whichever part of the application you are currently working in.

-For example, if you have made some changes in the frontend, use the make target:
+For example, if you have made some changes in the frontend, you will want to load a locally running version of the frontend with webpack in it:

 ```
-make frontend
+make webpack-frontend
 ```

-Same if you have made changes to the backend:
+If you have made changes to the backend:
 ```
 make backend
 ```